 Earl Anthony Wayne Hurst Senior Professorial Lecturer and Distinguished Diplomat in Residence SIS - School of International Service

 In addition to his role at AU, Wayne is a Public Policy Fellow at the Woodrow Wilson International Center for Scholars and Co-Chair of its Mexico Institute Advisory Board.
 He is a Senior Non-Resident …

-Elizabeth A. Worden Associate Professor SOE - School of Education
+Elizabeth A. Worden Assoc Professor SOE - School of Education

 Dr. Elizabeth Anderson Worden is a comparative and international education scholar who examines how governments foster identities and belonging through education during social and political transition…

 Prof. Federiga Bindi holds the Jean Monnet Chair at the University of Rome Tor Vergata, where she also was the founding director of the European Center of Excellence, and is the Director of the Foreign Policy Initiative at the Institute for Women Policy Research (IWPR) in Washington, DC.
 At IWPR, she leads an EU-funded research network on Women Leadership and one on Internationalization of Higher Education.